w3c/mathml/docs/accessibility.md

 It would have a rule
 \\[(\rm{mrow}, \rm{transpose}, &lt;children&gt;) \rightarrow \rm{transpose}(A, T).\\]

 ## Extracting semantics
-In the absence semantic markup, AT uses heuristics to determine the speech to generate.
+In the absence semantic markup, AT will need to use heuristics to determine the speech to generate.
 For example, AT will typically default to assuming a `msup` (superscript) element represents a power, but will have some special cases based on the values of the children.
 For example $\sin^{-1} x$ will be read as "inverse sine of x" and $x^3$ will also have a special case.
 All AT have some form of tree pattern matching -- the complexity of the matching and number of matching rules varies widely.

 The goal of providing a subject area is to provide context so that defaults change.
 The goal of providing a role is to specify which pattern should be used among the possible pattern matches.
 Given that pattern, speech can be generated.
 This can be viewed as two mappings:
 \\[